-GitHub fine-grained PAT guidance for repod
+GitHub fine-grained PAT scopes for repod

 Create the token (GitHub UI checklist)